stephan-nordnes-eriksen/event_aggregator/README.md

 # EventAggregator

-#### Note: This is a very early release and subject to many changes.
-There are several issues ranging from potential dead-locks and more.
-See issues for more detalis.

-The 'event_aggregator' gem is a gem for using the event aggregator pattern in Ruby.
+The gem 'event_aggregator' is designed for usie with the event aggregator pattern in Ruby.

-An event aggregator is essentially a message passing service that aims at decoupeling object communication and that lets
+An event aggregator is essentially a message passing service that aims at decoupeling objects in your code.
+This is achieved with messages that has a type and some data.
+A message might be produced when an event, or other condition, occurs within one object or class that might be of interest to thers.
+This object or class then put all relevant data into the message and publishes it.
+This message will then be distributed to all other objects that want to recieve this message type.
+This way the object or class that first got knowledge of the condition do not need to be aware of every other object that might be interested in knowing about this.
+It also removes the need for this class to implement any listeners and so forth.
+This way the listener, the receiver of the message, does not need to know that the sender even exists.
+This will help your code be a lot cleaner and remove a lot of bug-producing couplings between objects.

 ## Installation